 - If you play it, you better be ready for the criticism.
 If too many people object, you will get the gong (btw guys, we should totally get a real gong for shit music).
 The only exception to this rule is for myself, since it’s my setup (too bad a-holes).
 Sam also has carte blanche, remember that he might poke you in the sternum, and Jim Croce is cool.

 - Hard rock, classic rock, southern rock, alternative, metal, punk, funk, 80’s hair bands, and modern rock are all accepted. e.g. AC/DC, Guns & Roses, Allman Bros, Van Halen, Iron Maiden, Rage, NIN, Michael Jackson and Stevie Wonder (both musical geniuses), James Brown, The Ramones, Led Zeppelin, Motley Crue, Def Leppard.
-In general, if you have heard it at a strip club, you are good.

 - Rap is ok if it is classic and has character. e.g. Skee-low, Run DMC, Eminem, Beastie Boys, Public Enemy, Slick Rick, Eric B & Rakim, Snoop